Aliis/jquerySortingTable/README.md

 # jquerySortingTable

-This is a small jQuery plugin for tabe sorting (numbers, dates and strings).
+This is a small jQuery plugin for table sorting (numbers, dates and strings).

 How to use